newton-c/newton-c.github.io/data.md

 - Presented at Peace Science Society 2020, online as part of the workshop: What do we know about the United Nations after 75 years?

 #### Methods:
-R: Statistical analysis and data visualization
+R: Statistical analysis, quasi-experimental methods, missing data problems, and data visualization

 -------------------------------------------------------------------------------